qtnc/swan/docs/stdlib.md

 - max(comparator=max): return the greatest element of the sequence according to the comparator given.
 If comparator is omited, the global function max is taken.
 - min(comparator=min): return the least element of the sequence according to the comparator given.
 If comparator is omited, the global function min is taken.
 - none(predicate): return true if predicate(x) returned true for none of the x in the sequence.
 Return true for empty sequence.
 - reduce(reducer, initial=null): iteratively reduce elements from this Iterable using the reducer given.
 Return null for empty sequence, initial if the sequence has a single element.
+For example, `[1, 2, 3, 4, 5].reduce(::+)` would yield 15, suming 1+2+3+4+5.
 - skip(n): return a sequence with n first elements skipped
 - skipWhile(predicate): return a sequence with all x in this Iterable, skipping initial elements as long as predicate(x) returns true
-- toList: return a list containing the elements of this Iterable
-- toMap: return a map containing the elements of this Iterable
-- toSet: return a set containing the elements of this Iterable
-- toTuple: return a tuple containing the elements of this Iterable

 ## LinkedList: is Iterable
 A linked list is a collection of items connected together via linked nodes.
 IN principle, all items are of the same type, though this isn't enforeced.